Kevin-Elliott-McCrea/Python_Live_Project/Project Code/README.md

 #### Navbar CSS

 Here I wanted the links to span the entire height of the navbar and be aligned on the left of the screen.
 I also added hover effects.
+I hadn't used CSS in a while, so I took a bit of time to brush up on it and then got rolling here.
 ```CSS
 .topnav {
   background-color: #333;